-To date, OMH has awarded funds for 97 practices to implement HealthySteps, with a goal to expand this coverage to full, statewide access.
-This Request for Applications (RFA) will provide the opportunity to expand this reach even further to thousands more children and their families throughout NYS as we continue to work towards enhancing protective factors to foster childhood resiliency, promoting a trauma-informed approach to care, screening for depression of birthing persons, and addressing social determinants of mental health in children and families.
+This Request for Applications (RFA) will provide the opportunity to expand this reach to even more children and their families throughout NYS as we continue to work towards enhancing protective factors to foster childhood resiliency, promoting a trauma-informed approach to care, screening for depression of birthing persons, and addressing social determinants of mental health in children and families.

-This RFA, part of New York State's historic investment to strengthen the mental health system and drastically reduce the number of individuals with unmet mental health needs throughout the state, clearly demonstrates OMH's ongoing commitment to the health and well-being of the youngest New Yorkers.
+This RFA, part of New York State's historic investment to strengthen the mental health system and drastically reduce the number of individuals with unmet mental health needs throughout the state, clearly demonstrates OMH's ongoing commitment to primary prevention and the health and well-being of the youngest New Yorkers.
 The goal is to ultimately promote an intentional focus on prevention activities by identifying and implementing evidence-based programs and data-informed strategies.